amizz/Whatsapp-Direct-Messaging-API/README.md

 # Whatsapp Direct Messaging API
-This API allows user to create a hyperlink to their whatsapp account without the needs to save the number.

-Using it on the desktop will start a conversation using Whatsapp Web while on mobile Whatsapp will automatically open and start conversation.
+This API allows user to create a link to their whatsapp account without the needs to save the phone number.
+Using it on the desktop will start a conversation using Whatsapp Web while on mobile Whatsapp will automatically open and start a conversation.

 It's more like 'Click to Whatsapp' thingy or maybe 'Surf to Whatsapp'.
 Have fun!